 However, there are a few situations where you don’t need a day pass:

-• If you arrive at the park outside of the hours/days that day passes are required.
+- If you arrive at the park outside of the hours/days that day passes are required.
 This varies by park by is typically before 7 am or after 4 pm every day for summer passes.
-For winter passes at Mount Seymour Provincial Park, you can arrive after 4pm or on a weekdays outside of winter break and you won’t need a pass.
+Some parks do not require passes on weekdays during some time periods.

 How to Get a BC Parks Day Pass?
 When Can You Get a Day Pass?